-Bananas are a healthful addition to a balanced diet, as they provide a range of vital nutrients and are a good source of fiber.
+Bananas are a healthful addition to a balanced diet.
+As they provide a range of vital nutrients and are a good source of fiber, bananas may be good as part of a diet for weight loss.

 Although eating bananas cannot directly lead to weight loss, some of the properties of these fruits may help a person reduce bloating, control their appetite, and replace processed sugars.